 Drizzle the glaze mixture over the cake and let it set for 10 to 15 minutes before serving.

-- To make the gluten free flour blend, combine 2 cups of rice flour, 2/3 cup of potato starch, 1/3 cup of tapioca flour, and 1 teaspoon of Xanthan gum.
+- To make a gluten-free flour blend, combine 2 cups of rice flour, 2/3 cup of potato starch, 1/3 cup of tapioca flour, and 1 teaspoon of Xanthan gum.
 Use an appropriate amount and store the remainder in a container with a tight-fitting lid.
 Stir well before using.

 Commonly Asked Questions

-Enjoy a taste of Spring with our delectable blueberry lemon pound cake.
-It’s rich in flavor thanks to the freshest ingredients, and works brilliantly as a snack or dessert after a meal.
+Enjoy a taste of spring with our delectable blueberry lemon pound cake.
+It’s rich in flavor, thanks to the fresh ingredients, and is good as a snack or dessert after a meal.
 Share this sweet, buttery delight with your friends and family today!

 Have your own special recipe to share?
 Submit Your Recipe Today!